Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/searching_and_filtering/windows_search.md

 ### Opus search

-The *Opus search* option uses the the [Opus find tool](find_files/README.md) to run a search below the current folder.
+The *Opus search* option uses the [Opus find tool](find_files/README.md) to run a search below the current folder.
 This is a non-indexed search and so may be significantly slower than the indexed search options (depending on how big the folder is).

 The options for Opus search are: